awsdocs/aws-java-developer-guide-v2/doc_source/examples-pinpoint.rst

 Import a static segment
 =======================

-A static segment is one created and imported from outside of |PIN|.
-The example code below shows how to create a static segment by importing it from |S3|.
+A static segment is one you create and import from outside of |PINlong|.
+The following example code shows how to create a static segment by importing it from |S3|.

 Prerequisite